October 17, 2014

-Caution!
-Supervise your dog when you first try one of these deterrents.
+Caution: Supervise your dog when you first try one of these deterrents.
 Some dogs will chew an object even if it's coated with a taste deterrent.
 Also be aware that you must reapply some of these deterrents to maintain their effectiveness.

 Have realistic expectations.
 At some point your dog will inevitably chew up something you value; this is often part of the transition to a new home.
-Your dog needs time to learn the house rules and you need to remember to take precautions and keep things out of his reach.
+Your dog needs time to learn the house rules and you need to remember to take precautions and keep things out of their reach.

 If you discover a chewed item even minutes after they've chewed it, you're too late.

 Animals associate punishment with what they're doing at the time they're being corrected.
 Your dog can't reason that, "I tore up those shoes an hour ago and that's why I'm being scolded now."
 Some people believe this is what a dog is thinking because they run and hide or because they "looks guilty."